saberry/inferviz/README.md

 ## Origins

-At the 2018 RStudio::conf, Di Cook gave a great presentation about inference through visualization.
+At the rstudio::conf 2018, Di Cook gave a great presentation about inference through visualization.
 The concept of Few's/Berk's "interoccular traumatic impact" was not new to me, but Di's take was something completely different to me.
 Interestingly, I remember having done something on mturk related to her presentation; unfortunately, I was not really thinking critically about the meaning of the task at the time.

 Shortly after seeing Di's talk, I decided to put something together for the sake of teaching the concept of visual inference to students.